When you need to make a variable with global scope in React, you can do it in two different ways.

-One is that you attach a new variable as the property of the window
+One way to declare a global variable in React is to attach a new variable as the property of the window

 import React from "react";